MrJARRA/EasyAttributes/README.md

 }
 ```
 ## Tag & Layer & Sprite Layer
-Get  tag or layer or sprite layer
+Select an  tag or layer or sprite layer via dropdown interface.

 ```c#
 using EasyAttributes;